-General surgeons identify postoperative complications posing strongest readmission riskAugust 28th, 2012 in Surgery /
+General surgeons identify postoperative complications posing strongest readmission riskAugust 28, 2012 in Medicine & Health / Surgery

 Postoperative complications are the most significant independent risk factor leading to 30-day hospital readmissions among general surgery patients, according to a new exploratory study published in the September issue of the Journal of the American College of Surgeons.

 "Hospital readmissions are the tip of the iceberg, but when you dig deeper, it is the postoperative complications that drive readmissions among general surgical patients," said senior study author John F. Sweeney, MD, FACS, chief, division of general and gastrointestinal surgery at Emory University School of Medicine, Atlanta.
 He also is director of the department of surgery's clinical quality and patient safety program.
 Dr. Sweeney and his coauthors note that, "Better understanding the predictors of readmission for general surgery patients will allow hospitals to develop programs to decrease readmission rates."